 - A conservation development trades smaller lot sizes (with reduced setbacks) and additional density in exchange for preserving common open space.
-This allows for more efficient layout of lots, streets and utilities, promotes a mix of housing and protects the natural character of an area through the preservation of open space, recreation areas, environmental features and scenic vistas. - 2.
-A conservation development must be a minimum size to ensure sufficient common open space can be incorporated into the subdivision design.

-- 3. Size thresholds are district-based and are listed in Sec.
+This allows for more efficient layout of lots, streets and utilities, promotes a mix of housing and protects the natural character of an area through the preservation of open space, recreation areas, environmental features and scenic vistas. - Open space thresholds are district-based and are listed in Sec.
 2.4.1.
-For projects under these minimum size thresholds, only the conventional option can be used. - 4.
-Applicants that choose to use the conservation development option must set aside 40% of the total project area as common open space.
+For projects under these minimum open space thresholds, only the conventional option can be used.

+3. Applicants that choose to use the conservation development option must set aside 40% of the total project area or the minimum district-based requirements, whichever is greater, as common open space.
 Requirements for the configuration, use and management of common open space are set forth in Article 2.5.
 Common Open Space Requirements.